 [Read: How Do I Find My Property Lines?]

 Know how much money you have to make renovations before you start your project, and research your options to get a better understanding of how much certain upgrades, materials and changes cost.

 Cash.
 Most homeowners don’t want to take on additional debt to fund their home updates or renovations.
-In fact, 85 percent leverage their cash or savings, according to the Houzz report.
+In fact, 83% use cash from savings, according to the Houzz report.
 Necessary renovations for system updates or, say, a water heater breakdown are often considered good reasons to tap a rainy day fund.

-Home equity loans are a great option for home improvement projects because they lend to increasing the value of your property, but borrowing for frivolous spending can lead to financial problems down the line.
+Home equity loans are a great option for home improvement projects because they can increase the value of your property, but borrowing for frivolous spending can lead to financial problems down the road.
 Only borrow what you feel confident you can pay back over time.